mosip/documentation/docs/Pre-Registration-Functionality.md

 Note: Modify application data cannot be done for an expired application

 ## Discard application
 The user can discard the pre-registration by clicking on the Delete icon for the pre-registration id for which he/she wishes to discard.
 The system provides the user with two options: ‘Discard entire Application’ or ‘Cancel appointment.'
-The user choses to discard entire application.
+The user chooses to discard entire application.
 The system deletes all the data mapped to the pre-registration id and cancels the appointment (if any).

 #  Attaching documents to the application